asmaa-salah-ibrahim/oop-using-cpp/README.md

 If dynamically allocated memory is not released:

-memory leak occurs
+Memory leak occurs

 If shallow copy exists:

-double delete may occur
+Double delete may occur
 4) Shallow Copy
 Problem

 Default copy behavior copies the pointer address only.

-Example:

 SmartBuffer b = a;

 Both objects point to the same Heap memory.

 Problems Caused
-shared memory unintentionally
+Shared memory unintentionally
-modifying one object affects the other double delete during destruction
+Modifying one object affects the other
+Double delete during destruction
 5) Deep Copy
 Solution